 Note: By default, WordPress only allows certain file types to be uploaded.
 For instance, users won’t be able to upload .svg images or .zip files unless you explicitly add them to the allow list.
 We’re going to explain how to do that in a moment.

 For now, let’s continue tweaking our field settings.
-We recommend specifying a maximum file size of 5 MB and check the box next to ‘Required’, so that the user can’t submit the form until they’ve uploaded an image.
+We recommend specifying a maximum file size of 5 MB and checking the box next to ‘Required’ so that the user can’t submit the form until they’ve uploaded an image.

-The file size limit helps you save disk cost on your WordPress hosting account.
+The file size limit helps you save disk costs on your WordPress hosting account.

-You can also set further options for this field by clicking the downward arrow next to ‘Advanced Options’.
+You can also set further options for this field by clicking the ‘Advanced’ tab.

 Here, you can choose the style of your upload field.
 It defaults to a ‘Modern’ drag and drop field.
-If you want, you can replace it with a ‘Classic’ field that looks like this instead:
+If you want, you can replace it with a ‘Classic’ field.

-You can also choose to store the image in the WordPress Media Library by checking that box.
-This is a good idea if you’re going to collate your submitted images for a blog post or similar.
+You can also choose to store the image in the WordPress Media Library by clicking the toggle.
+This is a good idea if you are going to collate your submitted images for a blog post or similar.

 Once you are satisfied with your form, you can save and exit the form builder.

 Adding Your Image Upload Form in WordPress

-Next, you would want to add your form to a WordPress post or page and accept user submitted images.
-WPForms makes it super easy to add your forms anywhere on your website.
+Next, you need to add your form to a WordPress post or page and accept user submitted images.
+WPForms makes it super easy to add your forms anywhere on your WordPress website.

 Simply edit the post or page where you want to add the image upload form.
 In the WordPress content editor, you need to add the WPForms block to your content area.